 Without doubt, my favourite places in Italy are Venice, Tuscany, the Cinque Terre, Rome and the Amalfi Coast.
-In the last 12 years we have spent a total of seven weeks exploring this fabulous country, including the cities within easy reach of Venice and Assisi, the towns of Catania and Taormina in Sicily and Ravenna (as cruise ports), and the island of Sardinia.
+In the last 17 years we have spent more than seven weeks exploring this fabulous country, including the cities within easy reach of Venice and Assisi, the towns of Catania, Messina and Taormina in Sicily as well as Lucca, Naples and Ravenna (as cruise ports), and the island of Sardinia.
 We have enjoyed the delicious food, met interesting people, practised speaking Italian and stayed at a variety of lodgings.
 Most of all we have taken bucket loads of photos to remind us of the wonderful places we have seen – some of which I would like to share with you here.
 Eventually all these cities and towns will be reviewed individually, but it takes time!

-Our first entry into Italy, driving from the French Riviera, took us as far as La Spezia where we left the car and travelled by train to the Cinque Terre.
+Our first entry into Italy in 2003, driving from the French Riviera, took us as far as La Spezia where we left the car and travelled by train to the Cinque Terre.
 We stayed overnight in a room in a green building opposite the church in Vernazza.
 All of the five towns are just so picturesque.

 From there we drove across Italy to Venice, stopping briefly in Verona.
 Using Venice as our base we toured the wine region of Colli Euganei, after a quick look around Padova.
-I have written more on Venice here.
+Naturally, I have written more on Venice in a separate blog!

 Pisa was a bit of a let down – the Leaning Tower seemed smaller than we had imagined and the market stalls selling trashy souvenirs nearby did nothing to improve the overall impression of the visit.